RamonBecker/AlgoritmHash/README.md

 ## :technologist:	 Author

-Por Ramon Becker 👋🏽 Entre em contato!
+By Ramon Becker 👋🏽 Get in touch!